Instance-Optimality of Bidirectional PageRank Estimation: Upper Bounds

 \subsubsection{The $\push$ Operation}

-\rpush{r_{\mathrm{push}}} The $\push$ operation was proposed by Andersen, Borgs, Chayes, Hopcroft, Mirrokni, and Teng~\cite{andersen2008local} in their $\backpush$ algorithm for computing PageRank contributions (i.e., calculating $\vpi(v,t)$ for all $v \in V$ given a target node $t$).
+\rpush{r_{\mathrm{push}}} The $\push$ operation was originally proposed in~\cite{andersen2008local} for computing PageRank contributions (i.e., given a target node $t$, calculating $\vpi(v,t)$ for all $v \in V$).
 It propagates random-walk probability mass backward along in-edges, step by step, starting from the target vertex $t$.
-Each $\push$ operation maintains two variables for every vertex $v$: a "residue" $\r(v)\geq 0$ and a "reserve" $\p(v)\geq 0$.
+Each $\push$ operation maintains two variables for every vertex $v$: a ``residue'' $\r(v)\geq 0$ and a ``reserve'' $\p(v)\geq 0$.
 Initially, $\r(v)$ and $\p(v)$ are set to $0$ for every $v \in V$, except for $\r(t)$, which is set to $1$.
 The following invariant is maintained for every $s\in V$.

 A $\push$ operation is atomic and can be applied to any vertex $v$, following the steps outlined in~\Cref{alg:push}.

 In~\cite{andersen2008local} it is proved that invariant \req{eqn:invariant_ppr} is maintained both initially (trivial) and under any sequence of push operations.
 At any stage, we define